 One of the biggest deals in the sector is between LG Chem and General Motors' Chevrolet.
 The Chevy Volt is already one of the most popular choices in hybrid cars, and the upcoming Chevy Bolt may well take the EV spotlight from Tesla.

-The car is slated to come out around the same time as Tesla's Model 3, will have a similar battery capacity and price.
+The car is slated to come out around the same time as Tesla's Model 3 (released in July, 2017), and will have a similar battery capacity and price.

-But not matter who wins, there's no denying the amazing growth of the EV market, and consequently of the lithium battery market.
+But no matter who wins, there's no denying the amazing growth of the EV market, and consequently of the lithium battery market.

 But these positives are only part of the story...